coralen/3d-heart-segmentation/README.md

-# 🫀 3D Heart Segmentation System
+# 🫀 3D Heart Segmentation
 > **What if we could transform raw MRI scans into interactive 3D models, revealing critical cardiac structures at a glance?**

 ![small_heart_image](https://github.com/user-attachments/assets/8720c7a3-a2ca-4d38-be1d-0983ba7e6907)